akhabali/docker-sdkman/README.md

-# docker-sdkman
+# jenkins-java-build-container
-A docker image with sdkman (Java 8 &amp; mvn 3.6.0 installed) and docker-ce for CI build
+A docker image with Java 8, Maven 3.6.0, Docker